sudorook/snippets/audio.md

 # Audio

-## Split lossless audio using a CUE file.
+## Split lossless audio using a CUE file

 For example, to split a FLAC file: